-The Council ensures that all property, plant and equipment required to be measured at fair value is re-valued, under a rolling five year programme.
+The Council ensures that all property, plant and equipment required to be measured at fair value is re-valued, at least every five years.
+All operational buildings have been revalued within the past two years.
 In 2019/20, the Council engaged a new property valuing firm, Wilkes, Head & Eve, following a competitive procurement exercise.
 All valuations are carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.